awei01/container-store/readme.md

 // Define a key with some value container.define('foo', 'foo value')

-// Now you can access it
-container.make('foo') // 'foo value'
+// Now you can access it using .make() container.make('foo') // 'foo value'